azsk/AzTS-docs/Control coverage/Feature/KeyVault.md

 ### Azure Policies or REST APIs used for evaluation

-- ARM API to list all the KeyVault configurations under the specified subscription: /subscriptions/{subscriptionId}/providers/Microsoft.KeyVault/vaults?api-version=2022-07-01<br />
+- REST API to list all the KeyVault configurations under the specified subscription: /subscriptions/{subscriptionId}/providers/Microsoft.KeyVault/vaults?api-version=2022-07-01<br />
 **Properties:** properties.enableSoftDelete
  <br />